Congress, Obama playing with dynamite, CEOs say of "fiscal cliff"

 Concerns about the cliff have not prompted customers to cancel orders, though they have added to an overall level of uneasiness that has companies wary of making large capital purchases or hiring significant numbers of new workers.

-“We haven’t seen the panicking, like, ‘I‘m not going to order something because of the fiscal cliff,'” said Steve Shawley, chief financial officer of heating and cooling systems maker Ingersoll Rand Plc.
+“We haven’t seen the panicking, like, ‘I‘m not going to order something because of the fiscal cliff,'” said Steve Shawley, chief financial officer of heating and cooling systems maker Ingersoll Rand Plc (IR.N).
 “Customers are being very judicious with their orders.”

 “The fiscal cliff isn’t going to change us,” Dimon said, referring to JPMorgan’s commercial bank, which loans money to businesses.
 The bank’s investment banking side could be more vulnerable if the debate makes investors jittery, he allowed.